anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The first requisite for success is the ability to apply your physical and mental energies to one problem incessantly without growing weary.
+Quote: Pure, holy simplicity confounds all the wisdom of this world and the wisdom of the flesh.

-By: Thomas Edison
+By: Francis of Assisi